quora

 Background Checks

-In CDD, the customer’s name is screened against a collection of watchlists (blacklists and gray lists), in-house databases or other records regarding sanctioned entities.
+In CDD, the customer’s name is screened against a collection of watchlists (blacklists and grey lists), in-house databases or other records regarding sanctioned entities.
 Some parameters against which the user’s name is screened include Politically Exposed Persons (PEPs) lists, sanctioned entities and individuals, criminal and terrorist background, or any adverse activity reported in the media.
 It also helps organizations meet the stringent AML compliance requirements by global regulators like EU and FATF.

 When do you need CDD?